hylo-lang/specification/spec.md

 ### Subscript implementations

-1. A subscript implementation may be defined ikmplicitly or explicitly.
+1. A subscript implementation may be defined implicitly or explicitly.
 Explicit subscript implementations have the form:

     ```ebnf
     subscript-impl ::=